-- Use best practices to design curriculum organized around the Standards for Foreign Language Learning (National Standards in Foreign Language Education Project, 1996) and the American Council on the Teaching of Foreign Languages Program Standards for the Preparation of Foreign Language Teachers (ACTFL, 2002) by linking theory and practice via teaching applications.
+- Use best practices to design curriculum organized around the Standards for World Language Learning (National Standards in World Language Education Project, 1996) and the American Council on the Teaching of World Languages Program Standards for the Preparation of World Language Teachers (ACTFL, 2002) by linking theory and practice via teaching applications.
 Teacher candidates will demonstrate teaching and learning principles that lead to a learner-centered, interactive classroom.

 Effective teachers evaluate their teaching based on a deep understanding of:

 - Professional expectations and development.
 These four tenets work in synergy with the INTASC principles.